KathleenLeeLi/PredictFutureSales/README.md

 3. Run Convolutional Approach by typing into command line `python3 ConvolutionalApproach.py`.
 This should generate an output in "result/convolution_predicts.csv"
 4. Run LSTM Approach by typing into command line `python3 lstmApproach.py`.
 This should generate an output in "result/lstm_predicts.csv"
 5. Run Linear Network Approach by typing into command line `python3 linearModelApproach.py`.
 This should generate an output in "result/linear_predicts.csv"

+Note that when running the scripts, it will also create a folder caller output and generate the loss diagram for each epochs in the output folder.

 You can terminate the process anytime by hitting Ctrl + C